sbabcoc/Selenium-Foundation/docs/TargetPlatformFeature.md

 * Language codes
 * Account credentials

 Add fields to your enumeration for these related items, and methods with which to retrieve them.
 The values are declared as arguments of each constant, with a constructor to assign these values to their respective fields.
-Note that the unconventional way in which the names for the constants are declared (static fields and static initializer) allows them to be used in declarations of the `@TargetPlatform` annotation (see examples below).
+Note that declaring the platform names as interface constants allows them to be used to populate the enumeration and in declarations of the `@TargetPlatform` annotation (see examples below).
 This avoids the need to hardcode platform names in the annotations or declare them twice in the enumeration.

 ## Automatic Platform Activation